Pork Katsu

 If you aren’t a fan of deep frying, you can bake the breaded pork cutlet instead.

-To bake: Preheat the oven to 200C/400F.
-Once the pork is breaded, place it on a greased baking dish and bake for 25 minutes, flipping halfway through.
+To bake, preheat the oven to 200C/400F.
+Dredge the pork, then place it on a greased baking sheet and bake for 25 minutes, flipping halfway through.
 Once the pork reaches an internal temperature of 165F, it’s ready to slice and serve.

 Storage instructions

 To store.
-Place cooked pork cutlets in airtight containers or bags to store in the refrigerator for up to 5 days.
+Place cooked pork katsu in airtight containers or bags to store in the refrigerator for up to 5 days.

 To freeze.
 Use freezer-safe bags or containers to freeze leftovers for up to three months.